-She needs help better adhering to her prescription and avoiding undesired side effects.
-Encourage her to keep a List of Medication.
+She needs help for better adherence to her prescription and avoiding undesired side effects.
+Encourage her to keep a List of medication.

 Organize the list

 This sheet will help to keep track of useful information to bring to the next doctor's appointment.
 Go ahead, check the next slide!